KazdenJolley/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    Closure is used with the variable `name`.
+It is accessed in the scope of the parent function, which is personalDice.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    The name 'Dan' will be the same each time, but the roll of the dice can/will change with each roll.
 c.
 What is the lexical scope of `newRoll`?
+    The lexical scope of `newRoll` is withing the anonymous function where it is declared.

 ### Task 3 - Stretch Goals